Vinny8926/My-profile/README.md

 ----

 ## MY Accomplishment
 My greatest accomplishment in life so far has been .
-After years of hard work, dedication and perseverance, I was able to accomplish my goal of obtaining a college degree.
+After years of hard work, dedication and perseverance, I was able to accomplish my goal of obtaining a to go back to school.
 Although it was a long and sometimes difficult journey, I am proud to have achieved this milestone in my life.